tfountain/zf-gearman-manager/README.markdown

         }
     }

-# Usage
+## Queueing jobs

 For convenience the module defines a service config entry for the Gearman Client using the key 'GearmanClient' (still TODO: configuration to allow this to use separate servers).
-So with this, to queue a job:
+So with this, to queue a job (from a controller):

     $gmClient = $this->getServiceLocator()->get('GearmanClient');
     $gmClient->doBackground('do-stuff', $params); // where $params is the job workload (always a string)